LaibaTARIQ-20/capstoneportal/README.md

 ```

 - Each phase unlocks only when the previous phase is complete for the active student.
-- Each student is evaluated independently allowing mixed phase-states within the same project team.
+- Each student is evaluated independently, allowing mixed phase-states within the same project team.
 - Live progress is tracked visually through green success checks per student and per phase.

 ---

 ## 🤝 Contributing

-This project relies on strict type definitions (`npm run lint` & `npx tsc --noEmit` must pass).
+This project relies on strict type definitions that must pass.
-When creating new components, ensure they utilize the `components/ui` primitives rather than manually writing standard HTML tags or Tailwind layout utility classes.
+When creating new components, ensure they utilise the `components/ui` primitives rather than manually writing standard HTML tags or Tailwind layout utility classes.

 ## 📄 License
 This codebase is for academic purposes.
 All rights reserved.